Prokopp/the-free-hive-book/the-free-hive-book.md

 Thank you.

 ## About The Author ##
-[Christian Prokopp](http://uk.linkedin.com/in/prokopp) is a Data Scientist at [Rangespan](http://www.rangespan.com), and writes as [Blogger and Data Journalist](http://www.semantikoz.com/blog) in his spare time.
+[Christian Prokopp](http://uk.linkedin.com/in/prokopp) is a CDO, and writes as [Blogger and Data Journalist](http://www.semantikoz.com/blog) in his spare time.
 Christian holds a BSc, MCom, PhD and has lived, worked and researched in three continents.

 ## Why this book? ##
 This book was sparked by the need to give some tutorial material to business users at Rangespan.
 Christian has been working with Hive and Hadoop for the last two years.
 Giving access to Big Data to business stakeholder through a SQL-like interface has proved extremely valuable and popular.
 Facebook, a company with one of the largest data sets world-wide for example, heavily relies on Hive and Hadoop for data processing, insight and reporting with thousands of users accessing data spread across thousands of computers.